Gregory Dreicer: Public history and museums

-Dreicer's projects, through a transdisciplinary focus on story, identity, and place, emphasize the indivisible nature of natural, designed, and social environments.
+Dreicer has developed institutional visitor plans and curated more than 25 multidisciplinary exhibition projects.
+These projects, which often focus on story, community, and place, emphasize the indivisible nature of natural, designed, and social environments.
 Embedding inclusivity, questioning myths, and exploring multiple perspectives characterize pathbreaking projects aimed at engaging broad audiences.
 Dreicer has developed exhibitions and programs for organizations including the Vancouver Public Library, Museum of Vancouver, National Building Museum, Museum of the City of New York, and the Smithsonian Institution Museum on Main Street program.
-Dreicer's projects have featured communities including Black Americans, Latinx, Indigenous peoples, and Jews.
+Dreicer's projects have featured Black Americans, Latine, Indigenous peoples, Asian communities, and Jews.
 At the Museum of Vancouver, Dreicer developed an institutional vision based on social connection.
 At the Chicago Architecture Foundation, Dreicer developed the institutional thematic framework, was responsible for the creation of the master plan for a new facility, and developed a large-scale model of Chicago that made the CAF facility a destination.
 His projects have focused on issues including fences and land use; water supply systems; lighting and city life; preservation; livable communities; energy efficiency; and skyscraper engineering and architecture.